 For more information about any 529 college savings plan, contact the plan provider to obtain a Program Description, which includes investment objectives, risks, charges, expenses, and other information; read and consider it carefully before investing.
 If you are not a taxpayer of the state offering the plan, consider before investing whether your or the designated beneficiary’s home state offers any state tax or other benefits that are only available for investments in such state's qualified tuition program.
-Vanguard Marketing Corporation serves as distributor and underwriter for some 529 plans.
+Vanguard Marketing Corporation serves as distributor for some 529 plans.

 IMPORTANT: The projections and other information generated by the Vanguard Capital Markets Model regarding the likelihood of various investment outcomes are hypothetical in nature, do not reflect actual investment results, and are not guarantees of future results.
 VCMM results will vary with each use and over time.

 The VCMM projections are based on a statistical analysis of historical data.
 Future returns may behave differently from the historical patterns captured in the VCMM.
 More important, the VCMM may be underestimating extreme negative scenarios unobserved in the historical period on which the model estimation is based.